If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read

 It is important to note that room requests are just that – requests – and Disney can NOT guarantee that they will be able to meet your request.
 I’ll show you how to make room requests in the next section.

-I suggest consulting a map of the resort that shows the location of the different room types to help make this decision.
+Consulting a map of the resort that shows the location of the different room types will help you make this decision.
 I haven’t found one site that catalogs all of the available resort maps, so I suggest just searching the web for a map that shows the locations of the room types at your resort.

 As an example, the pirate-themed rooms at Disney’s Caribbean Beach appeal to lots of folks with pirate-crazed little ones.
 A map of room locations shows that these rooms are the farthest away from the amenities at the resort.

 Prioritize Your Room Requests

 Whether you have booked a preferred room or standard room, I always suggest making a room request before your trip.
 Even within the preferred room category, some locations will be better suited to your needs.

 The next step is deciding what is the most important to you in terms of room requests.
 This is important because the fewer requests you make the more likely they are to be met!